 Manage smart credential authenticators

-Smart Credentials allow users to authenticate to their IDaaS account and configured applications.
-IDaaS supports the following smart credentials:
+Smart credentials let users authenticate to Entrust Identity as a Service (IDaaS) and configured applications.
+IDaaS supports the following smart credential types:

-- Mobile smart credentials—The mobile smart credential identity resides on the user’s Mobile Smart Credential app on their mobile device.
-To use the mobile smart credential, users must install the smart credential on their mobile smart credential app.
+- Mobile smart credentials.
+The credential identity resides in the user's Mobile Smart Credential app on a mobile device.

-- Physical smart credentials—A hardware device that contains the smart credential identity, for example, a Yubico YubiKey.
-To use a physical smart credential, users must install Entrust Certificate Agent for Windows on their end device (Windows desktop).
+- Physical smart credentials.
+A hardware device that contains the credential identity, for example, a Yubico YubiKey.
+To use a physical smart credential, users must install Entrust Certificate Agent for Windows on their Windows endpoint.

-To use Yubico YubiKey, the YubiKey device must have firmware 5.4 or later.
+To use a Yubico YubiKey, the device firmware must be 5.4 or later.

-- As a strong authenticator that allows users to respond to push authentication challenges.
+- As a strong authenticator for push authentication challenges.

 Prerequisites

-Before you can assign smart credential authenticators to your users, you must complete the following:
+Before you assign smart credential authenticators to users, complete the following steps:

-- Step 1: Configure a certificate authority (CA).
+- Configure a certificate authority (CA).
 See one of the following:

-- Optional: If you want your users to use their smart credential for Smart Login, see the section, Manage Smart Login.
+- Optional: If users will use smart credentials for Smart Login, see Manage Smart Login.

 For more information on mobile smart credentials, see the Entrust Identity Enterprise Smart Credentials Guide.
 For information on installing Entrust Security Provider, see the Entrust Certificate Agent for Windows Administration Guide.